psanse/BitGraph/README.md

 The repo has been tested on Linux (24.x.x) and Windows 10 OS.

+## Releases
+The current release is v1.1.0 and is still compatible with C++11 except for googletest, which requires C++14.
+In future releases compilation will be restricted to C++14.

 ## Acknowledgements

 This research has been partially funded by the Spanish Ministry of Economy and Competitiveness (MINECO), national grants DPI 2010-21247-C02-01, DPI 2014-53525-C3-1-R and DPI2017-86915-C3-3-R.